khushveerk/Cloud-computing-/README.md

 # using EC2 in aws:-

-First open aws search EC2 then Launch Instance and there select keypair in putty then download it
+-First open aws search EC2 then Launch Instance and there select keypair in putty then download it

-after that Launch it and run putty and paste public id on HOST NAME and open that downloaded key pair for putty in SSH then Auth then Credentials and open there
+-after that Launch it and run putty and paste public id on HOST NAME and open that downloaded key pair for putty in SSH then Auth then Credentials and open there

-after that run it and write username as ubuntu as selected os and then type following commands
+-after that run it and write username as ubuntu as selected os and then type following commands

 sudo apt update

 sudo apt install apache2
-to install a web server on ip then
+[to install a web server on ip then]

 sudo su
-for convert $ into # for getting admin role then
+[for convert $ into # for getting admin role then]

 cd /var/www/html/
 then

 ls
-for list of html file in it
+[for list of html file in it]

 then copy that html file name and write

 rm index.html
-rm means remove command
+[rm means remove command]

 vi index.html
-this will open a notepad like and write html code there like (vi is editor) -
+[this will open a notepad like and write html code there like (vi is editor) -]

 then press ctrl+c then shift+colon then write wq and enter

 now copy your public ip and paste it on browser you will see the texts written by you (by using html above)

+# congratulations yo got it 👏🏻 🎉

 # USING CONTAINER IN VM and adding nginx server by Docker:-

-First open aws search EC2 then Launch Instance and there select keypair in putty then download it
+-First open aws search EC2 then Launch Instance and there select keypair in putty then download it

-after that edit network setting and click on add security group rule and select TCP,UDP,ALL TRAFFIC AND SELECT EVERYWHERE SOURCE TYPE IN THEM then Launch it and run putty and paste public id on HOST NAME and open that downloaded key pair for putty in SSH then Auth then Credentials and open there
+-after that edit network setting and click on add security group rule and select TCP,UDP,ALL TRAFFIC AND SELECT EVERYWHERE SOURCE TYPE IN THEM then Launch it and run putty and paste public id on HOST NAME and open that downloaded key pair for putty in SSH then Auth then Credentials and open there

-after that run it and write username as ubuntu as selected os and then type following commands
+-after that run it and write username as ubuntu as selected os and then type following commands

 curl -sL https://github.com/ShubhamTatvamasi/docker-install/raw/master/docker-install.sh | bash

-this will install and run docker in your vm
+[this will install and run docker in your vm]

 newgrp docker

-this command will help us to use docker
+[this command will help us to use docker]

 docker ps
-this will list docker
+[this will list docker]

 docker --version

-this will display the version of docker installed
+[this will display the version of docker installed]

-now installing nginx
+[now installing nginx]
 docker pull nginx

-You can download Nginx from a pre-built Docker image, with a default Nginx configuration, by above command.
+-You can download Nginx from a pre-built Docker image, with a default Nginx configuration, by above command.
 This downloads all the necessary components for the container.

 docker run --name docker-nginx -p 80:80 nginx